superna9999/meta-meson/README.md

  - hardkernel-odroidc4-sdboot: .wic image to be booted using vendor u-boot
  - hardkernel-odroidhc4: complete bootable .wic sdcard image with mainline U-boot
  - hardkernel-odroidhc4-sdboot: .wic image to be booted using vendor u-boot
+ - haochuangy-h96-max: .wic image to be booted using vendor u-boot
+ - cyx-a95xf3-air: .wic image to be booted using vendor u-boot
+ - cyx-a95xf3-air-gbit: .wic image to be booted using vendor u-boot
+ - bananapi-bpi-m5: complete bootable .wic sdcard image with mainline U-boot
+ - bananapi-bpi-m2-pro: complete bootable .wic sdcard image with mainline U-boot

 Available S9xxx machines are :
  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized